Complex PTSD and Inpatient Treatment

 • Social role dysfunction: This type results from chronic bullying, discrimination, or other forms of social exclusion that begin in adolescence or adulthood (such as being bullied at school).

-Many argue that because C-PTSD is so traumatic and life-altering, it leads to changes in the brain’s chemistry.
+Some argue that because C-PTSD is so traumatic and life-altering, it leads to changes in the brain’s chemistry.
 Many of the events leading to C-PTSD certainly do cause a significant amount of shock, so it’s not far-fetched to believe the brain is thrown off permanently.
+Talking to professionals at a dedicated residential treatment center to explore the effects of complex trauma is often necessary to explore the profound effects of trauma and self-destructive coping strategies to begin the healing process.

-It’s not uncommon for things like rape, severe physical abuse, war, and other traumatic experiences to change the mind and body’s response to triggers forever.
+It’s not uncommon for things like rape, severe physical abuse, war, and other traumatic experiences to change the mind and body’s response to triggers.
 This is a direct result of a change in brain chemistry.

-When the body goes through events such as the ones mentioned above, when a large amount of pain or even death is imminent, the mind does certain things to protect itself from permanent damage.
+When the body goes through events such as the ones mentioned above, especially if a large amount of physical pain, emotional pain, or even death is imminent, the mind does certain things to protect itself from permanent damage.
 In some cases, it even shuts down, which explains the form of shock after traumatizing ordeals.

 Individuals who experience these events can sometimes go days or even weeks without speaking.
-Once they begin returning to normal, it takes hours of counseling to process what they went through finally.
+Once they begin returning to normal, it still takes time and counseling to help a person process what they went through, navigate dissociation, flashbacks, and ongoing hypervigilance following these traumatic experiences.

 In the most challenging situations, victims won’t even process the event at all and can develop what’s almost like amnesia regarding the events of the trauma.
-Although this is a safety mechanism, it’s only made to take place for a short time.
-The altering of the brain’s landscape and chemistry leads to this condition on a more long-term basis.
+Although this is a safety mechanism, it’s only made to take place for a short time, and treatment at dedicated complex PTSD treatment centers is still necessary to explore potential long-term effects of these traumatic experiences.

 What Are the Causes and Risk Factors for C-PTSD?